tiny-dnn/tiny-dnn/examples/caffe_converter/readme.md

  synset_words.txt
 ```

 The archived file contains the converted tinydnn network, the mean file and the labels.
-It can be used at a later time on your platform of choise (without caffe/protobuf dependencies) by doing something like,
+It can be used at a later time on your platform of choice (without caffe/protobuf dependencies) by doing something like,

 ```
 #include "tiny_dnn/models/archive.h"